quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part61_2.3.4_Python_Li.md

 :p What is the purpose of this pseudocode?
 ??x
-The purpose of this pseudocode is to determine the machine precision \( \epsilon_m \) by iteratively halving a value until adding it to 1 no longer changes the result.
+The purpose of this pseudocode is to determine the machine precision $\epsilon_m$ by iteratively halving a value until adding it to 1 no longer changes the result.
 This value indicates the smallest positive number that, when added to 1, yields a different value. x??

 ---